yewstack/yew/README.md

 Clone or download this repository.

-There are many examples to check how the framework works:
+There are many examples that show how the framework works:
 [counter], [crm], [custom_components], [dashboard], [fragments], [game_of_life], [mount_point], [npm_and_rest], [timer], [todomvc], [two_apps].